sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2023/docs/the-state-of-our-world-in-2023-pt-1.md

 Over the last five months, I've dug into the task of creating a data repository filled with gigabytes of reliable data from credible sources – a quest that's been daunting & bleak but also extremely enlightening & comforting.
 What I've found is a wealth of incredible organizations providing information that doesn't often make it into the daily news cycle, data that can help us see beyond the headlines and draw our own conclusions, and that is most often used by Economists or Statisticians, when it should be readily accessible to the general public (*yeah, some of these datasets hardly get past 9 downloads...per month*).

 I'm not an Economist by any stretch.
 I'm simply a Data Scientist who's curious and a bit tired of all the misinformation and how it affects our capacity to focus resources on what really matters.
-This is why each week, throughout the month of December, I'll share my findings with you, examining different aspects of our world's current state – not to add to the noise, but to help us all make sense of it.
+This is why each week, throughout the next 2 months, I'll share my findings with you, examining different aspects of our world's current state – not to add to the noise, but to help us all make sense of it.

 ---